Aug. 1: Gilbert signs first NHL contract with Rangers

 Plus: Future Penguins center Apps Jr. born in Torontoby John Kreiser @jkreiser7713 / NHL.com Managing Editor

 THIS DATE IN HISTORY: Aug.
 1

 The signing comes after Gilbert finishes his fourth season with the Rangers-sponsored Guelph Royals in the Ontario Hockey Association with 103 points (54 goals, 49 assists) in 47 games.
 He makes his NHL debut with the Rangers on Nov.
-27, 1960, earning an assist on Dean Prentice's tying goal in a 3-3 tie with the Chicago Blackhawks.
+27, 1960, earning an assist on a third-period goal by Dean Prentice that gives the Rangers a 3-3 tie with the Chicago Blackhawks at Madison Square Garden.

 Gilbert misses much of the 1961-62 season after back surgery but is available during the Stanley Cup Playoffs when forward Ken Schinkel is injured.
 He scores twice in Game 3 of the Semifinals against the Toronto Maple Leafs, finishes with five points in four games and becomes a full-time NHL player in 1962-63.
 Gilbert retires in November 1977 and is elected to the Hockey Hall of Fame in 1982.
 He remains the Rangers' all-time leader in goals (406) and points (1,021).

 1947: Syl Apps Jr., son of Hockey Hall of Famer Syl Apps, is born in Toronto.
 Though the center follows in his father's footsteps as an excellent skater and playmaker, he never becomes as famous despite playing more NHL games (727-423) and finishing his career with more points (606-432) than his father.